OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The 'clear' function clears the matrix of all elements and returns
+The `clear` function clears the matrix of all elements and returns
 the same object, but empty.
 The dimensions do not change:
 ``` postgres-console
 select clear('i4[1:1:1 2:2:2 3:3:3]'::matrix);